-An RBE involves a formalized calculation process for all serviced productions, which are a function of optimized design in production, distribution, and recycling.
+The decision system of community uses a formalized production calculation process for all serviced productions, which are a function of optimized design in production, distribution, and recycling.
 In other words, technical service designs are optimized in their total design efficiency by optimizing production, distribution, and recycling.
 These are micro-calculation constraints placed upon decisioning in the system.
 It is important to remember that evolution implies constraints - evolution doesn't pick the least efficient path; evolution selects for efficiency (e.g., being able to avoid predators and preserve resources is efficient if you are trying to survive and procreate).
 Hence, we select for efficiency processes so that we can maximize the work that we can do.
 Inefficiency just uses up unnecessary resources.